rakeshm12/todo-list/README.md

 This is a simple todo app
 can perform all crud operations
-Simply add todos from homepage by clicking floating button tap added todo for updating data long press to delete using firebase firestore as database
+Simply add todos from homepage by clicking floating button. tap added todo for updating data and long press to delete. using firebase firestore as database

 you can clone this repository